buildbot/buildbot/master/docs/developer/utils.rst

 .. py:function:: method(wait)

     :param wait: time to wait before invoking, in seconds
+    :param get_reactor: A callable that takes the underlying instance and returns the reactor to use.
+Defaults to ``instance.master.reactor``.

     Returns a decorator that debounces the underlying method.
     The underlying method must take no arguments (except ``self``).